 Unlike with other MPS diseases, spinal cord compression has not been reported in individual with MPS III.
 Still, individuals with MPS III can have a lax neck that can cause problems during anesthesia.
-If areas in which individuals with MPS III have problems are detailed below.

-surgery is needed, it is important to consult with an anesthesiologist with experience in dealing with difficult airways, and preferably also with MPS III or MPS diseases.
+If surgery is needed, it is important to consult with an anesthesiologist with experience in dealing with difficult airways, and preferably also with MPS III or MPS diseases.